 Represented Fortune 100 company and prevailed at bench trial involving claims under the Americans with Disabilities Act

-Represented multinational mass media and entertainment conglomerate and prevailed on summary judgment involving disability discrimination claims under the Americans with Disabilities Act and California state law
+Represented multinational mass media and entertainment conglomerate and successfully obtained the district court’s grant of summary judgment on disability discrimination claims under Title III of the ADA and California state law

 Do not send any information or documents that you want to have treated as secret or confidential.
 Providing information to McDermott via email links on this website or other introductory email communications will not create an attorney-client relationship; will not preclude McDermott from representing any other person or firm in any matter; and will not obligate McDermott to keep confidential the information you provide.
 McDermott cannot enter into an attorney-client relationship with you until McDermott has determined that doing so will not create a conflict of interest and until you and McDermott have entered into a written agreement or engagement letter that sets forth the terms of our relationship.